mrlynn/bson-explainer/README.md

 ## Acknowledgments

-- MongoDB Documentation for reference on BSON internals
+- MongoDB Documentation for Vector Search reference
+- OpenAI API for embeddings and completions
 - MongoDB Brand Guidelines for color palette and styling

 ---

-Created for MongoDB Developer Days © 2025# ai-rag-chunking-explainer
+Created for MongoDB Developer Days © 2025